 Rate and length of statutory lay-off pay

-If you usually earn less than £29.00 a day you’ll get your normal daily rate.
+If you usually earn less than the daily maximum for guarantee pay you’ll get your normal daily rate.
 If you work part-time, your entitlement is worked out proportionally.

 You can’t claim guarantee pay for any day that you do some work.